 It’s a bit of an odd one but I love mushrooms.
 I’m always choosing meals that have them in.

 Alice in Wonderland had a massive impact on me as a kid.
 I read the book but also watched Jan Svankmajer’s Alice, a stop-frame animation which is a brilliant but quite creepy take on the story.
 I remember being both a little scared and a curious all at the same time.
 I also had the audiobook narrated by Alan Bennett so it’s weirdness definitely wormed its way into my head.

 13. Favourite genre of music?

 Too hard to say as I like loads of genres.
 Maybe electronic.
 I’m quite liking a lot of music coming from African at the moment.

 14. What are your hobbies?

 I used to have a lot in my uni days but I’ve stopped doing them so much now.
 I’d say art is still my hobby, even though it’s also my career.
 I also like to do active outdoor things like cycling, kayaking, camping etc. Just need to get back out there and do it more!

 15. If you weren’t an artist, what would you be?

-An animal behaviorist or working in animal conservation.
+An animal behaviourist or working in animal conservation.
 I wanted to study dog or chimpanzee behaviour at one point.
-I could spend hours watching animal documentaries on TV so thought a life of sitting in a jungle hut, whilst documenting monkey behaviour would be a great life, ha!
+I could spend hours watching animal documentaries on TV so I think, a life of sitting in a jungle hut, whilst documenting monkey behaviour would be a great life, ha!